Organized Cowardice: Putting the Pol in Poltroon

 DR suffers anger and is making a personal complaint when institutions

-attempt To deceive, rob,
+attempt to deceive, rob,

 and-or manipulate him.
 (Suggestion: confuse not contempt for anger.)